TykTechnologies/tyk-docs-hugo/tyk-docs/content/compose-apis/demo-virtual-endpoint.md

 1. From the Endpoint Designer, Add a new Endpoint.
 2. From the Plugins drop-down list, select **Virtual Endpoint**.
-3. From the Vrtual Endpoint settings, add a unique name in the **JS function to call** option.
+3. From the Virtual Endpoint settings, add a unique name in the **JS function to call** option.
 You should also use the same name inside the function code.
 For this demo, we will use `myVirtualHandlerGetHeaders`.
 4. Paste the following code in the **Code editor**.

 ```{.json}